phillymg/README-Generator/README.md

-  # README Generator
+  # Social Network API

   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ## Description

-This application allows the user to quickly create a high quality README file.
+This is backend code to allow functionality of creating and deleting users, thoughts, and reactions to thoughts.
+It also allows users to add friends and remove friends.

 ## Table of Contents
 * [Description](#description)